BranProHengker/music-app-electron/README.md

 - **Repeat All** — Loop the entire queue continuously.
 - **Repeat One** — Loop the current track indefinitely.

+### 🎤 Synced Lyrics
+- **Automatic Loading** — Automatically detects `.lrc` or `.txt` files placed in the same folder as your audio files.
+- **Synced Overlay** — Beautiful Apple Music-style blurred background lyrics overlay that syncs with the current playback time.
+- **Interactive** — Click on any lyric line to instantly seek to that part of the song.

 ### 🧭 Navigation
 - **Navigation History** — Browser-style back/forward navigation through your views.
 - **Mouse Thumb Buttons** — Use mouse thumb buttons (Button 4 / Button 5) for back/forward navigation.